The Church Year

 Solemnity of All Saints

-The Church remembers the countless men and women who now see God face to face.
-They are not distant heroes but our family in Christ, holding us up by their intercession.
+The Church honors the countless men and women who now see God face to face and intercede for us.

 Sources